 This was a huge event, demanding over 600 vehicles across 11 Russian cities.
-We worked with three agencies, Cartan Global, VIP SportsTravel, GMR Marketing, as well as several media companies - NBC, Fox Sport, Hokkaido Broadcasting Co.
-(HBC).
+We worked with three agencies, Cartan Global, VIP SportsTravel, GMR Marketing, as well as several media companies - NBC, Fox Sport, Host Broadcast Services (HBS).
 We also worked with the Qatar Supreme Committee for Delivery and Legacy, who is organising the next World Cup in 2022.

 Each media company was covering a different national team, and each agency had a different timetable, so their schedules varied hugely.

 Standards and expectations were extremely high, so the whole team had to be organised and ready to impress.
 It was important to us to represent Russia well and help foreign delegates feel comfortable in an unfamiliar country.

 Preparation started at the preliminary draw in Saint Petersburg in 2015.
 We used that time to get to know the media companies and partners we’d be working with.

 Before the 2018 event, the same media companies were attending the 2017 FIFA Confederations Cup.
 We transported their staff between the 4 main cities, St Petersburg, Kazan, Moscow, and Sochi, which was a great opportunity to train before the main event and fine tune the details.

 We started actively hiring drivers, communicating with our media clients, and understanding their complex, varied needs a year in advance.
 We simplified logistics for Fox Sport, taking care of ground transportation, hotels, and flights bookings.
 The Accord - Driving the Game team began working with a Qatar-based TV channel, providing a shuttle service between their hotel, the stadiums, and the TV studio on Red Square.
 We even chartered planes for them when they had a tight schedule and needed to get to a match quickly.